christopherfujino/slothscript/MILESTONES.md

 ## v0.1 - initially tagged version
 - [ ] Language versioning
+- [ ] Bug: $scriptDir and $cwd should be absolute, so they can be chained

 ## v0.2 - initial pre-release
 - [ ] Migrate AST to use actual Ast module